 Iron (other names include: Ferrous Fumarate, Ferrous Gluconate, Ferrous Sulphate, Iron Dextran, Iron-polysaccharide complex).

-Iron deficiency leads to anaemia.
-This happens when our bodies have insufficient levels for it needs, which is usually due to a diet lacking in iron, or from a blood loss.
-Iron plays an important role in the formation of red blood cells and these cells contain two-thirds of the body’s iron as well as being a vital component of the oxygen-carrying pigment known as haemoglobin.
+Iron deficiency leads to anemia.
+This happens when our bodies have insufficient levels for their needs, which is usually due to a diet lacking in iron, or from blood loss.
+Iron plays an important role in the formation of red blood cells and these cells contain two-thirds of the body’s iron as well as being a vital component of the oxygen-carrying pigment known as hemoglobin.

-Anaemia means we have fewer red blood cells than normal, or we have less haemoglobin than normal in each red blood cell.
+Anemia means we have fewer red blood cells than normal, or we have less hemoglobin than normal in each red blood cell.
 Because iron plays an important part in regulating our body’s temperature individuals lacking iron may complain of always feeling cold.
-In extreme cases it may be responsible for depression of the immune system.
+In extreme cases, it may be responsible for the depression of the immune system.

 Sources Of Iron

 There are certain foods that containing iron that are much easier for the body to absorb.
 These are: eggs, chicken, meat, and fish these foods are all much more readily absorbed by the body than vegetables.
 Foods that also contain vitamin C in their make-up help the body’s absorption of iron.

 Sources of iron can be found in many foods including:

 - Meat (especially organ offal), meat extracts, chicken, fish